-Appointed persons are given clear indication of their roles and responsibilities and are suitably trained to undertake their duties.
+Appointed persons, First Aider at Work and/or Emergency First Aider are given clear indication of their roles and responsibilities and are suitably trained to undertake their duties.

 All first aid personnel are aware of the Trust's emergency procedures.